Pink (Aerosmith song)

 "Pink" is a song by American rock band Aerosmith.
 It was written by Steven Tyler and professional songwriters Richie Supa and Glen Ballard.
-It was released as the third major single from Nine Lives in 1997.
+It was released as the third single from their 12th studio album, Nine Lives, in 1997.
+It gave the band their eighth number-one single on the US Billboard Mainstream Rock Tracks chart and peaked at number 27 on the Billboard Hot 100.
+In the United Kingdom, the song peaked at number 13 following a re-release in 1999.

 Music video

 The music video for the song used CGI to morph characters' faces to other bodies.
 A variety of random characters mixed in with band members moving towards the camera, morphing into different characters in the process (e.g., Joe Perry as a centaur, Brad Whitford as a little boy, Steven Tyler as a skeleton, and a boy dressed as the Easter Bunny).
 The video premiered on November 11, 1997, and was directed by Doug Nichol.

 Two versions of the music video exist.
 In the uncensored version, there is a woman dressed in a blue jumpsuit walking towards the camera.
 For a brief second, the top, unzipped portion of the jumpsuit is pulled away, revealing her right breast.
 There is another instance where a woman's breasts are briefly fully revealed when a woman, painted blue and green, does a pirouette.

 The uncensored version caused minor controversy and several television networks required Nichol to censor the video for daytime airings.
 As a result, the edited version censored the pirouette scene.
 The censored version also shows Tyler and Perry presented as a two-headed man and only the coverup portion of the breast reveal scene is present.